SkillfulElectro/EMJson/README.md

 # EMJson C++ Library

-A C++ library for parsing JSON data, built using a Deterministic Finite Automaton (DFA) approach.
+A C++ library for parsing JSON data, built using a DFAction approach.

 ## Prerequisites